THE

 hetu.

-In fact it is the pivotal element in the process of anumana.
-It is the necessary mark which leads to the inference of
+in fact it is the pivotal element in the process of anumana. it is the necessary mark which leads to the inference of

-its marked object.
-Hetu (linga) has three
+its marked object. hetu (linga) has three

 formal characteristics—the satisfaction of which alone enables it to act as a